daviddlugosz/dotnetroadmap/README.md

 ## Practical Exercise: Weather Forecast Enhancements

-**Add Configuration to `appsettings.json`**:
+### Step 1: Add Configuration to `appsettings.json`

 -   Add a section called `WeatherSettings` to your `appsettings.json`.

 -   Inside `WeatherSettings`, add the following properties:

-    -   `DefaultCity`: Set this to any city name, e.g., "Seattle".
+    -   `SummaryOverride`: Set this to any string, e.g., "This is summary string from configuration".
-    -   `ForecastCount`: Set this to 5.
+    -   `ForecastCount`: Set this to 3.

-    ```json
-    "WeatherSettings": {
-        "DefaultCity": "Seattle",
-        "ForecastCount": 5
-    }
-    ```

-**Modify WeatherForecastController**:

--   Inject `IConfiguration` into your controller.
+-   Bind this configuration to object

+### Step 2: Modify WeatherForecastRepository**:

 -   Update the `Get` method to:
-    -   Read the `DefaultCity` from the configuration and attach it to each weather forecast item.
+    -   Read the `SummaryOverride` from the configuration and set it to Summary parameter of forecast object.
     -   Limit the number of forecast items returned based on the `ForecastCount` setting.

-**Test Your Changes**:

--   Run your application.
--   Use a tool (like Postman or a browser) to access the `/WeatherForecast` endpoint.
-Ensure the city is set correctly and the number of items matches the `ForecastCount`.

-**Override Configuration**:
+### Step 3: Override Configuration by `appsettings.Development.json`

+-   Rewrite `ForecastCount` in `appsettings.Development.json` file to value 2

+### Step 4: Override Configuration by secrets manager

+-   Use secrets manager to override `SummaryOverride` to "This is summary string from configuration from secrets.json"

+### Step 5: Override Configuration by environment variable

--   Override the `ForecastCount` using an environment variable to return a different number of items.
+-   Override the `ForecastCount` using an environment variable to return 4 items
-    -   For Windows: `setx WeatherSettings__ForecastCount "3"`
-    -   For Linux/macOS: `export WeatherSettings__ForecastCount=3`
--   Restart your application and access the `/WeatherForecast` endpoint again.
-Ensure it now returns the overridden count of items.

 ### Conclusion & Insights